davidakennedy/davidakennedy.com/_src/posts/2010-02-01-most-important-connection-youll-make.md

 ---
 title: The Most Important Connection You'll Make
-description: A post about the importance of connecting with your audience when using digital media.
+description: Connect with your audience when using digital media, like it's the most important thing you'll do.
 featuredimg: true
 image: davide-ragusa-gcDwzUGuUoI-unsplash.jpg
 imgalt: A grayscale photo of many people sitting in chairs.